Overview of Banks in Italy

 Total assets: EUR 512.4 billion (2020)

 Banco BPM S.p.A provides retail and corporate banking, asset management, and insurance services.
-It is the third largest of the retail and commercial banks in Italy in terms of total assets.
+It is the fourth-largest of the retail and commercial banks in Italy in terms of total assets.

-Cassa Depositi e Prestiti owns more assets than Banco BPM but belongs to different lines of businesses.
+Cassa Depositi e Prestiti owns more assets than Banco BPM but belongs to different lines of business.
 The bank was established in 2017 when Banco Popolare merged with Banca Popolare di Milano.
 It is headquartered in Verona and employs around 21,600 individuals.

 Total assets: EUR 197.2 billion (3/2020)

 Banca Monte dei Paschi di Siena S.p.A., known as BMPS or MPS, was founded in 1472, making it the world’s oldest bank.
 It can also be viewed as the second oldest bank as it was established in its present form in 1624.
-It provides retail banking, corporate banking, investment banking, insurance, and investment management services to 5.1 million customers through its 2,032 domestic branches and 41 branches overseas as of 2016.
+It provides retail banking, corporate banking, investment banking, insurance, and investment management services to 5.1 million customers through its 1,418 domestic branches, 2,647 ATM’s and 41 branches overseas as of 2021.

-Banca Monte dei Paschi is the fourth-largest of commercial and retail banks in Italy in terms of assets.
+Banca Monte dei Paschi is the fifth-largest of commercial and retail banks in Italy in terms of assets.
 It is headquartered in Siena.

-Italian banking group Unione di Banche Italiane S.p.A., commonly known as UBI Banca, is the fifth-largest of the banks in Italy in terms of the number of branches.
+In 2017, Italian banking group Unione di Banche Italiane S.p.A. – commonly known as UBI Banca – was the fifth-largest of the banks in Italy in terms of the number of branches.
 With headquarters in Bergamo, the group operates through 1,838 branches located in the richest areas, mainly in the northern part of Italy.